SimonF24/RL_Self_Play/README.md

 # RL_Self_Play
-A repo training RL agents using self-play, the technique of training an agent by having it compete with itself or a recent version of itself so the difficulty of the opponent increases with the skill of the agent.
+A repo training RL agents using self-play, the technique of having an agent compete with itself or a recent version of itself so the difficulty of the opponent increases with the skill of the agent.
 Self-play is behind the best performances of machine learning in zero sum environments like competitive games, most famously in Chess with AlphaZero.

 ## Implemented Environments